torvalds/linux/Documentation/userspace-api/netlink/intro.rst

 identify the subsystem, and :c:member:`genlmsghdr.cmd` identifies the operation instead.
 (See :ref:`res_fam` for information on how to find the Family ID of the subsystem of interest.)
-Note that the first 16 values (0 - 15) of this field are reserved for control messages both in Classic Netlink and Generic Netlink.
+Analte that the first 16 values (0 - 15) of this field are reserved for control messages both in Classic Netlink and Generic Netlink.
 See :ref:`nl_msg_type` for more details.